 REFINE-MS

-A randomised, rater-blind, phase 3 trial to determine the optimal dose frequency of ocrelizumab for patients with relapsing-remitting multiple sclerosis using a novel multi-arm multi-stage frequency-optimisation design
+REFINE-MS: A randomised, rater-blind, phase 3 trial to determine the optimal dose frequency of ocrelizumab for patients with relapsing remitting multiple sclerosis using a novel multi-arm multi-stage frequency-optimisation design

 What is this study about?